SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Self-play Reinforcement Learning

 In data-scarce scenarios, we aim to generate additional instructions from the limited available data to support RL training.
 To this end, we design the self-instruction mechanism, as illustrated in the blue region of Fig.~\ref{fig:frame}, which consists of the following two steps.

 \textbf{Instruction Generation.} The LLM is prompted in a few-shot manner to generate new instructions.
-Each few-shot prompt consists of randomly selected examples from the initial dataset and examples from the already generated dataset. \textit{The reason we do not rely solely on the initial dataset as few-shot examples is that, as training progresses, we aim to adapt the examples to the evolving capabilities of the model.} Specifically, we also selectively incorporate recently generated instructions as few-shot examples for subsequent generation, enabling the model to produce instructions that better match its current level of competence.
-The prompt template used here is provided in Tab.~\ref{box:instruction_generation_template}.
+Each few-shot prompt consists of randomly selected examples from the initial dataset and examples from the already generated dataset.
+The reason why we use instructions from the initial dataset is that we aim to expand the dataset while maintaining the same distribution as the initial one, enabling the model to effectively learn the distribution of scarce data. \textit{The reason we do not rely solely on the initial dataset as few-shot examples is that, as training progresses, we aim to adapt the examples to the evolving capabilities of the model.} Specifically, we also selectively incorporate recently generated instructions as few-shot examples for subsequent generation, enabling the model to produce instructions that better match its current level of competence.
+The prompt template of instruction generation is provided in Tab.~\ref{box:instruction_generation_template}.

 \textbf{Online Instruction Filter.} To ensure the quality, diversity, and moderate difficulty of the generated instructions, we implement a robust online filtering strategy.
-Specifically, we discard instructions that meet any of the following criteria: (1) a ROUGE-L~\citep{lin2004rouge} score exceeding a predefined threshold with existing instructions, to prevent generating semantically similar instructions that reduce diversity; (2) the presence of specific keywords such as “image”, “graph”, or “picture”, which refer to visual content that LLMs cannot process; (3) excessively long or short, since long instructions often contain repetitive phrasing while short ones tend to lack neccesary context, both leading to invalid instructions; (4) having a majority answer ratio outside a specified range, ensuring that the retained instructions maintains suitable difficulty for training.
-Formally, we retain only instructions whose average reward $r_{\text{mean}}$ falls within two tunable bounds, $\gamma_{\text{diff}} \leq r_{\text{mean}} \leq \gamma_{\text{easy}}$.
+Specifically, we discard instructions that meet any of the following criteria: (1) a ROUGE-L~\citep{lin2004rouge} score exceeding a predefined threshold with existing instructions, to prevent generating semantically similar instructions that reduce diversity; (2) the presence of specific keywords such as “image”, “graph”, or “picture”, which refer to visual content that LLMs cannot process; (3) excessively long or short, since long instructions often contain repetitive phrasing while short ones tend to lack necessary context, both leading to invalid instructions; (4) having a majority answer ratio outside a specified range, ensuring that the retained instructions maintains suitable difficulty for training.
+Formally, we retain only instructions whose average reward $r_{\text{mean}}$ falls within two tunable bounds, $\gamma_{\text{diff}} \leq r_{\text{mean}} \leq \gamma_{\text{easy}}$. $r_{\text{mean}}$ is calculated as the majority answer ratio from multiple responses of the instruction in our majority-voting reward method.